jaytrial1/study-simplify/context.md

-Below is the **final comprehensive specification document** for your backend.
-It combines all details from your original text and the "cotext.md" file, along with the additional clarifications and coding-ready instructions from my version.
-This version is designed to be sent directly to Cursor AI so it can generate the backend code (using PHP/MySQL) for your mobile-first web app without missing any features.
+Below is the enhanced, final version of your backend specification document.
+It combines all your requirements and improvements into one comprehensive, coding-ready guide to be sent to Cursor AI for backend implementation using PHP and MySQL.

 ---

 # Final Comprehensive Backend Specification for the Exam Revision Chat App

 > **Overview:**
-> This backend powers a mobile-first web app for students (initially B.Com, with plans to expand to Class 11/12 and CBSE) that offers a chat-based interface.
-Users navigate through subjects, chapters, and questions (stored as PDFs) to interact with an AI (DeepSeek AI API) for exam revision.
-They can save AI responses (in “normal” and “question-related” modes), view chat histories, and navigate saved answers.
-The UI is pre-built; this document covers all backend logic, API endpoints, file-handling, database schema, security, performance, and scalability.
+> This document details the backend architecture for a mobile-first web app initially designed for B.Com students (with future expansion to Class 11, 12, and CBSE).
+The app features a chat-based interface where users navigate subjects, chapters, and questions (stored as PDFs) to interact with an AI engine.
+Users can save AI responses, view chat histories, and manage saved answers.
+The entire frontend UI is already built (except for integrating the answer length selection), and this document covers all backend logic, API endpoints, file-handling, database schema, security, performance, and scalability.

 ---

 ## 1. User Management & Authentication

 ### 1.1 Registration / Sign Up
 - **Input Fields:**
-  - **Name**
-  - **Email ID**
-  - **Password**
+  - Name
-  - **Confirm Password**
+  - Email ID
+  - Password & Confirm Password
-  - **Grade Level** (e.g., B.Com, then later 11/12/CBSE)
+  - Grade Level (Standard selection; e.g., B.Com initially, later 11/12/CBSE)
 - **Backend Tasks:**
-  - Validate inputs (ensure password matches, proper email format, etc.).
+  - Validate inputs (password confirmation, email format, etc.).
   - Hash passwords securely (using bcrypt or similar).
-  - Insert user record into the `users` table.
+  - Insert user records into the `users` table.
-  - On account creation, assign the corresponding “grade folder” (this informs file system navigation later).
+  - On registration, assign the corresponding grade folder for file system navigation.
 - **API Endpoint:**
   `POST /api/register`
-  *Request Body Example:*
+  *Example Request Body:*
   ```json
   {
       "name": "John Doe",